 The design’s Buddhist symbolism, and the proximity of other such stones, sparked a theory that they were all carved by a crew of Chinese sailors shipwrecked in California as early as 500 CE.
 However, the swastika is also found in Native American art – to the once-nomadic Hopi, for example, the swastika represents their wanderings, while among the Navajo it represents the movements of the tsil no’oli, or “whirling log,” a canoe which a legendary hero rode during a quest.
 Native American swastika designs turn up on textiles, pottery, and sand paintings more so than in petroglyphs, but their prehistoric use does at least suggest a more local source for the maze carvings.

 Unfortunately, today the swastika is more often associated with the German Third Reich, and the Hemet Maze Stone has suffered some damage as a result.
-The stone and its surrounding land became a California state landmark in 1956, and sometime thereafter a vandal added a left-facing swastika – the kind favored by the Nazis - to one corner of the carving.
+The stone and its surrounding land became a California state landmark in 1956, and sometime thereafter a vandal added swastika in the orientation favored by the Nazis to one corner of the carving.
 The stone is now protected by a pair of chain-link fences, and the surrounding park has since been closed.
 But the carving is still an official California Historical Landmark, receiving occasional visits from intrepid and curious guests.

 West of Hemet in Reinhardt Canyon.
 Take Hwy 74 to California Avenue, and follow California for 3 miles to until it ends at a gate.
 Park near gate, and continue on foot, following the former road to the park.
 The stone will be on your right, surrounded by chain link fences.